privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

     }
     ```

-2. **Upload Code Modules:** The inference capabilities of your proprietary JavaScript bidding code
+1. **Upload ML models:** The inference capabilities of your proprietary JavaScript bidding code
    modules are exposed with the `runInference` and `getModelPaths` inference callbacks.
 To use
    inference capabilities, update your existing code modules to invoke these functions.
 Refer to
    [this section][7] of the B&A Inference Overview Explainer for more details about these two